7 Steps To Your First Business Video

 Look, everyone's doing it.
-Your competitors, your partners, heck, even your customers are doing it.
+Your competitors, your partners—heck, even your customers are doing it.
 You've been avoiding it, but the time has come for you to jump on the most effective communications platform for your business - video.

 So what are you waiting for?

 Now comes the fun part.
 Time to shoot.
-If you've spent enough time and energy in the first three steps, this step really *should* be fun.
+If you've spent enough time and energy in the first five steps, this step really should be fun.
 You know who you're speaking to (your audience), what you're going to say (your message), and how you're going to say it (your script).
 Now it comes down to execution.
 Don't be nervous, and try to stick to your plan as much as you can.
 Sure, you can leave some room for improvisation, but if this is your first stab at this, do your best to stay focused.

 OK, you've made it through your first video.
 Take a deep breath.
 That wasn't so bad, was it?
 Now it's time to evaluate.
 Review the analytics and feedback.
 What worked?
 What didn't?
 What would you do differently next time?

 Once you've taken the video plunge, realize that this is an ongoing commitment.
 With your audience now engaged, you need to keep producing content for their consumption.
 Internal or external, video will become your most effective and impactful communications channel.